aimeos/aimeos-docs/src/laravel/customize.md

 ],
 ```

-The list of countries is defined by the values added to the configuration key [client/html/checkout/address/countries](../config/client-html/checkout-standard.md#countries).
-The configuration below will add all countries worldwide to the select boxes for the billing and delivery address:
+The list of countries is defined by the values added to the configuration key `common/countries`.
+The configuration below will add all countries worldwide to the select boxes for the billing and delivery address (which is also the default value):

 ```php
 'common' => [